osilander/203.311/Week11/Week11.md

 Looks good.

 I claimed that this data is Poisson distributed (in fact, it is).
-However, `edgeR` is loathe to admit it is (and in fact, most RNA-seq data is *not*).
+However, `edgeR` is loathe to admit it is (because in fact, most RNA-seq data is *not*).
 Therefore, we are going to calculate the dispersion and fit a *negative binomial* to model the data (rather than a Poisson).
 This is simply because RNA-seq data almost always has *more* variance than a Poisson, and the negative binomial let's us fit our data to match that extra variance.

 ```R
 # we do this across genes and across samples